Vagyasri/Tic-Tac-Toe/README.md

 Contributions, issues, and feature requests are welcome!

+Start by:

+- Forking the project
+- Cloning the project to your local machine
+- Run git checkout -b your-branch-name
+- Make your contributions
+- Push your branch up to your forked repository
+- Open a Pull Request with a detailed description to the development branch of the original project for a review

-Feel free to check the [issues page](https://github.com/Vagyasri/Tic-Tac-Toe/issues).
+Feel free to check the [issues page](https://github.com/Vagyasri/Tic-Tac-Toe/issuess), contribute to the Project by creating an issue.

 ## Show your support